NATIONAL CLEAR YOUR CLUTTER DAY 2017

 And see our MANY articles about Selling your stuff online and offline , How to recycle your gadgets for cash, How to make money selling your clothes on ASOS Marketplace, and lots more!

-Here is a video that Jasmine made for the first national Clear Your Clutter Day and it gives you an idea of what’s to come in 2017!
+Here is a video that Jasmine made for the first national Clear Your Clutter Day in 2016 – It will give you ideas of what’s to come in 2017!

 Suggested items for Selling, Swapping, Donating, Upcycling or Recycling